OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/home.md

 This website is ORC's temporary location where drafts of cataloging rules will be uploaded for community review.
 Once all rules are finalized, they will be posted to a new site for use by catalogers.

 To find out more about ORC, visit our [About](/ORC/about/) page.
 Interested in joining?
 As a member of the ORC community, you will receive regular updates and have access to the project's Google Drive.
 To sign up, send a message to the [ORC Google Group](https://groups.google.com/g/openrulesforcataloging).
+And follow us on our [YouTube channel](https://www.youtube.com/channel/UCWAxYoEdDJcUryqQxgLBprA)!

 ---